Kafka Deep Dive

 ComponentRole

 BrokerA single Kafka server.
-Stores partition data on disk.
-Serves produce and fetch requests.
+Stores partition data on disk, serves produce/fetch requests.

-TopicA named category of events (e.g., orders, user-clicks).
-Logical grouping only — data lives in partitions.
+TopicNamed category of events (e.g., orders).
+Logical grouping — data lives in partitions.

-PartitionAn ordered, immutable, append-only log of messages.
+PartitionOrdered, immutable, append-only log.
 The unit of parallelism and ordering.

-ReplicaA copy of a partition on another broker.
-One replica is the leader (handles reads + writes); others are followers (replicate from leader).
+ReplicaCopy of a partition on another broker.
+One is the leader (handles reads + writes); others are followers (replicate from leader, take over on failure).

-ControllerManages cluster metadata: partition leadership, broker liveness, topic creation.
+ControllerManages cluster metadata: partition leadership, broker liveness.
 Since Kafka 3.3, this is a Raft-based KRaft quorum (replacing ZooKeeper).

-Key insight: Producers and consumers only interact with partition leaders.
-Followers exist purely for durability — they replicate from the leader and take over if it fails.
+Producers and consumers only talk to partition leaders.
+Followers exist purely for durability.

-A partition is a bounded, ordered, append-only sequence of messages.
-Each message within a partition gets a monotonically increasing offset — an immutable position number.
+Each message in a partition gets a monotonically increasing offset — an immutable position number.

 Topic: orders (3 partitions)